How are you managing the reputation of your company?

-That said, there’s an old saying I’m sure you’ve heard before:
+That said, there’s an old saying we’re sure you’ve heard before:

 “There’s no such thing as bad publicity.”

-I can’t say I agree with that statement 100%, but don’t let one mistake discourage you too much.
+We can’t say we agree with that statement 100%, but don’t let one mistake discourage you too much.
 Your other PR efforts can still improve your reputation and increase your brand exposure.

 Inbound public relations

 We’re sure you’re familiar with inbound marketing.

 This helps you reach customers through campaigns related to SEO, branding, social media, and content marketing.